 I am a huge fan of routine, and so are my kids.
 I’m not the most organised of mums, and I’m certainly not a very organised housewife.
 However, I do believe that my kids need routine, and so do I. Their routine is good for me.

 During the week and term time, I like to stick to our regimented routine.
 However, during the school holidays, we all let the usual routine slide a little.
 Instead, we adopt a more relaxed routine; we swap early mornings and a strict bedtime for a lie-in and an evening movie; we go from having breakfast as soon they wake up followed by getting dressed to a biscuit in and then a late breakfast in our PJs and then getting dressed for the day.
 It works for us, and we all enjoy a more relaxed routine of sorts.

 Getting Back Into A Routine For School Requires Planning Ahead!

 When it’s time to get them back to school routine, I like to plan ahead.
 With military-like precision!
 My main focus here is to get their sleeping pattern back on track.
 Tired kids = grumpy kids.
 Grumpy kids = a tired mommy.
 Everyone loses!
 You can’t have that during the school term or we’re all just going to be short-tempered and miserable!

-Here is the exact procedure I use for getting my kids back into the school routine!
+Here is the exact procedure I use to get my kids back into a routine for school!